weemoraes/ZalithLauncher2/README.md

 * [ ] Content managers: UI for managing mods / resource packs / worlds / shaders
 * [ ] Gamepad control support

-Sure!
-Here's the English translation of the section you provided:

 ## 🌐 Language and Translation Support

 Zalith Launcher 2 currently supports the following two languages: